bendtherules/bendtherules.github.com/posts/flipkart-ui-interview-experience.md

 Example task - Build a todo app.
 You can add, edit, remove items.
 Allow sub-tasks within a task.
 There will be some form validation or api call.
 Also, persist/load todo items on reload.

 ☯️ Ps/ds - 1 problem solving question (leetcode easy problem - search from both sides, basic dynamic programming, etc) + 1 data structure question (ex. tree traversal in various orders, stack, etc) .
 This is usually not so hard for ui roles.
-But i have heard some candidates get asked full-blown sde level questions like red-black tree.
+But sometimes  full-blown sde level questions like red-black tree.
 There is officially no distinction for psds round between ui and sde roles, but practically there is.

 UI+Js - most imp round (i felt), expect somewhat advanced js + browser related questions (debounce, event handling with delegation, event capturing phase, scope, let/var, promise + promise.all, async, how does a page load from start, etc)

 Manager round - Depends.
 Some HR questions (why you want to move / join), mostly tech questions.
 For me it was - how authentication, cookies, what all cookie contains, react new version, how do you learn, etc
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk3ODkzODQ5OCwtOTcwODAyMTU0LDE2ND
+eyJoaXN0b3J5IjpbMTk1OTc4MzYwMywtOTcwODAyMTU0LDE2ND
 A0MzI1ODRdfQ==
 -->